DevCycleHQ/devcycle-docs/docs/essentials/targeting.md

 You will be prompted to select a feature, environment and you should ensure that `targets` are selected when asked which fields you are updating.

-From here select `Edit Targeting Rule`, chose the relevant targetting rule you would like to update.
+From here select `Edit Targeting Rule`, chose the relevant targeting rule you would like to update.

 You will then be prompted to change the Name and Variation to Serve (click enter if you would like to keep these the same).